 Do I have a teacher?

 Yes.
-The Bridge School hires certified teachers.
-Every student who enrolls in a course will will be assigned a teacher (or teachers depending on the number of courses you are taking).
-Students can contact their teachers via phone, email, Skype, chat or text messages to ask questions and get support.
-While the course material is delivered online with interactive videos, reading assignments, online quizzes and tests, the teachers are there to make sure students get a complete understanding for the material.
+The Bridge School hires Certified / Highly Qualified online teachers.
+Every student who enrolls in a course will be assigned a teacher (or teachers depending on the number of courses you are taking).
+Students can contact their teachers via phone, email, ZOOM, chat or text messages to ask questions and get support.
+While the course material is delivered online with interactive videos, reading assignments, online quizzes and tests, the teachers are there to make sure students get a complete understanding of the material.
 We want you to succeed and do well in school!